fedora-modularity/meta-test-family/docs/howtowriteyamlconf.md

  * `test:` tests what will run inside container - it means that there has to be all dependencies for these test *(Optional)*
   * every command has to finish with __0 return code__ otherwise it will __fail__
   * next level like __processrunning__ is test name what will be visible on output of avocado run, then all lines will be run as commands for this test
  * `testhost:` it is similar to *test*,  just difference is that it runs commands on host machine so that there could be more dependencies than just are in module.
-I', not sure if this part is usefull, will see after discussion *(Optional)*
+I', not sure if this part is useful, will see after discussion *(Optional)*
   * other specification is same as `test`